FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 === How can vCluster help?

 Since the @crd[s] can be scoped to cluster-wide or namespace-scoped, we cannot always use namespaces to isolate the different versions of the operator.
-However, vCluster considers the @crd[s] high-level components, as we have seen in @vcluster-arch and does not sync them to the host cluster.
+However, vCluster considers the @crd[s] high-level components, as we have seen in @vcluster-arch-fig and does not sync them to the host cluster.
 Since the @crd[s] are not synced to the host cluster, they do not appear in the host cluster, only in the virtual control plane.
 This leads to the conclusion, that the @crd[s] are isolated to the virtual cluster.